chris-short/chrisshort.net/content/speaking/index.md

 Date: 2018-04-19
 [**Watch Now**](/video/heaven-is-not-a-cloud/)

-> "Migrating to the cloud saves money!”
-“Not running your own infrastructure reduces your bottom line!”
-“Lift and shift is a legitimate first step towards moving to the cloud!”
-These are all potential pitfalls if you’re not careful.
+> "Migrating to the cloud saves money!"
+"Not running your own infrastructure reduces your bottom line!"
+"Lift and shift is a legitimate first step towards moving to the cloud!"
+These are all potential pitfalls if you're not careful.
 Proper planning prevents piss poor performance.
-Using a real chaotic cloud migration as a guide, we’ll walk through the pitfalls of cloud migrations and how to avoid vendor lock-in (when it makes sense).
+Using a real chaotic cloud migration as a guide, we'll walk through the pitfalls of cloud migrations and how to avoid vendor lock-in (when it makes sense).

 Event: [AWS Michigan](https://www.meetup.com/AWS-Michigan/events/248874167/)